Betaboris/pongCPP/README.md

-# pongCPP
+# PongCPP: A C++ Pong Game

-Pong game in cpp
+This project is a simple implementation of the classic Pong game in C++.

-Requirements:
-SFML - #sudo apt-get install libsfml-dev

-Run with: #make run
+### Getting Started
+1. Run `configure.sh` to initialize the project.
+2. To start the game, use `"make run"` from the build folder.

+Enjoy playing Pong!